waterdog-oss/outbox-event-bus/README.md

     * MessageCommit: acknowledges every message individually
 * _consumer.syncInterval_: Number of millis between message queue polls
 * _consumer.backpressureStrategy_: How the reactive stream deals with backpressure.
 See: io.reactivex.BackpressureStrategy
+* _producer.event.cleanup.intervalInSeconds_: How many seconds an event is retained after itn has been published.
+Default 7 days
+### Failure model

+The event relay will keep on trying to send events that fails delivery, while also writing a messasge with alert level ERROR indicating that the failure has occurred.

 ### Caveats